mgrady3/brood_diff/README.md

 Currently the diff calculates only missing eggs.
 The reasoning behind this is that we should avoid making changes to the end-user's Brood that may break code they they have written.
 Thus no deleted eggs or moved eggs are calculated.

+The terminology used for gen-diff is from the perspective of the EDS end-user/customer.
+Thus local is the customer index.json and remote is the Enthought index.json.

+Currently the HTTP requests are made assuming that the required repos are available to the Anonymous team and thus do not require an auth header as part of the request.